prompts-studio/prompts-sol/README.md

 Prompts is a Solidity smart contract extending ERC721 with empty minting, duration, and verified contributors.
 It enables NFTs for collective performances.

-Current version assumes the following scenario:
+A deployed Prompt contract enables the following:
-1. Mint an NFT (using the deployed Prompt) by adding end time and collaborator addresses
+1. Mint an NFT by adding `endsAt`, `members`, and the first `contribution`
-2. NFT is minted empty and minter address is the owner
+2. NFT is minted empty and owned by the provided `to` address
-3. Invite contributors to add their work before end time (only collaborator addresses can contribute)
+3. Members can add their contributions before the end time
-4. When end time is reached, owner finalizes the NFT (that compiles and adds the tokenURI) to their multisig address
+4. When the end time ends, owner finalizes the NFT to their multisig address

 The Prompt app will do the following:
 1. Let the user connect wallet
-2. Let the user call enter `name`, `description`, `endtime`, and collaborator `[address]`
-3. When submitted, the app adds `name` and `description` to a JSON file, uploads to IPFS, and gets the content-address and sets as the `promptURI`, then calls the contract `mint(owner, promptURI, end, accounts)` function.
-4. Onwer invites contributors to the app with this NFT address
+2. Mint an empty NFT with first contribution and the list of contributors (end time is set default)
+3. The user shares the NFT link with contributors
-5. Contributors connect wallet and submit their contribution, where the app uploads the image IPFS, takes the contributionURI and calls `contribute(tokenId, contributionURI)`
+4. Contributors connect wallet and submit their contribution.
+The app uploads the image to IPFS, takes the contributionURI, and calls `contribute(tokenId, contributionURI)`
-6. After the end time is reached, owner finalizes the NFT, which puts the uploaded contributions together into a single JSON, uploads to IPFS, and gets the tokenID, and calls with a multisig address `fill(tokenId, tokenURI, to)`.
+5. After the end time reached, owner finalizes the NFT.
+The app compiles the latest contributions (one account can have multiple) together into a single JSON, uploads to IPFS, and gets the tokenID, and calls with a multisig address `fill(tokenId, tokenURI, to)`.

-Finalization should compile the latest contributions for each member.

 ## Prerequisites